jfilak/sapcli/README.md

 ```

 The tool asks only for user and password if missing.
 All other parameters
-either have own default value or causes fatal error.
+either have own default value or causes fatal error if not provided.

 Find the complete documentation in [doc/configuration.md](doc/configuration.md)